AywinK/Random-Quote-Machine/README.md

 ## Contributing

 This is my solution to the first project for the freeCodeCamp Front-End Development Libraries Certification.
-Feel free to fork the project to view how I hae completed the project.
+Feel free to fork the project to view how I have completed the project.
 If you would like to share any cool features that could be implemented, feel free to send a pull request.

 ## Tests